Shriram1830/multiscale-polymer-modeling/README.md

     │
     └── 4_data_analysis/
         ├── density_calculation.py             # equilibrium density from LAMMPS logs
-        ├── crystalline_tensile_properties.py  # E and ν from crystalline tensile logs ├── crystalline_shear_properties.py   # G from crystalline shear logs
+        ├── crystalline_tensile_properties.py  # E and nu from crystalline tensile logs ├── crystalline_shear_properties.py   # G from crystalline shear logs
-        └── amorphous_properties.py            # isotropic E and ν from amorphous tensile logs
+        └── amorphous_properties.py            # isotropic E and nu from amorphous tensile logs

-## Stage 1 — DFT (Quantum ESPRESSO)
+## Stage 1 - DFT (Quantum ESPRESSO)

 Structural relaxation and convergence testing on the crystalline PEK unit cell.
 The plane-wave cutoff, charge-density cutoff, k-point mesh, and Gaussian smearing width are all convergence-tested before the production variable-cell relaxation (`vc-relax`) is run.

-The relaxed geometry is evaluated against the literature crystal structure, not carried forward automatically — the classical MD model in Stage 2 is built independently from the literature lattice parameters and programmatically generated coordinates, using the tools listed below.
+The relaxed geometry is evaluated against the literature crystal structure, not carried forward automatically - the classical MD model in Stage 2 is built independently from the literature lattice parameters and programmatically generated coordinates, using the tools listed below.

-See `1_dft_quantum_espresso/DFT_README.md` for the full methodology
+See `1_dft_quantum_espresso/DFT_README.md` for the full methodology.

-## Stage 2 — Molecular Dynamics (LAMMPS)
+## Stage 2 - Molecular Dynamics (LAMMPS)

 The crystalline and amorphous phases are modeled as two independent systems: